-8.5 IFMs making retroactive adjustments/corrections for material error

-IFMs will determine if the error is material (i.e using "materiality assessment" in the above section 7.2 of this document) before making a retroactive correction.
+8.5 IFMs MAKING RETROACTIVE ADJUSTMENTS/CORRECTIONS FOR MATERIAL ERROR IFMs will determine if the error is material (i.e., using the "materiality threshold" in section 8.2 of this document) before making a retroactive correction.

-Where the materiality threshold is triggered, in addition to making adjustments on a going forward basis (see section 7.4 immediately above), the IFM will make the necessary retroactive adjustments to action a material error correction(s).
-When making retroactive adjustments for material error correction(s), the IFM will transmit the corrections(s) to the applicable TCR Data Repositories/Data Providers (defined in section 10 in this document) as soon a reasonably practicable, and will notify them that a correction(s) were made.
+Where the materiality threshold is triggered and in addition to making adjustments on a going forward basis (see section 8.4 immediately above), the IFM will make the necessary retroactive adjustments to action a material error correction(s).
+When making retroactive adjustments for material error correction(s), the IFM will transmit the corrections(s) to the applicable TCR Data Repositories/Data Providers (defined in section 9 in this document) as soon as reasonably practicable and will notify TCR Data Repositories/Data Providers that a correction(s) was made.